What is Sexology?

 Is there any physical touch between you and your clients?

 My sessions do not involve any type of physical contact between my clients and myself.
-My counselling, sex and relationship therapy approach is grounded on a combination of, but not limited to, counselling, psychotherapy, behavioural therapy and education.
-In order for my clients to achieve the desired outcomes they wish to experience in their life.
+My counselling, sex and relationship therapy approach is grounded on a combination of, but not limited to, counselling, psychotherapy, behavioural therapy and education in order for my clients to achieve the desired outcomes they wish to experience in their lives.

 If you would like to know how I work, please check the about me section of this website or contact me for further enquiry.